rfrost10/Image-Comparator/README.md

 Now anytime you need to get into the screen to stop the server run ```screen -r http_server```, and you will be dropped back into the screen.

-## Instructions for setup via **Docker**. **NOT A NEED**
-3. Create docker image using instructions described here: https://github.com/CollinWen/Image-Comparator-Dockerfile
-4. Of note, the above repository's dockerfile works, but does not work completely, and some of the webpage code did not work.
-I have attached my proposed fixes in my dockerfile but have not been able to verify if it works.
-If the dockerfile above does not work for you, I would recommend replacing the above repository's files with this repository's files and using sed to replace all of my IP addrresses with your server's.

-...TDB

 ### Couchdb Setup

 To install couchdb, run the following: